YouOnlyLiftOnce/Bone-Segmentation-and-Knee-Alignment-Analysis/README.md

 # Overview

-It is a COMP8604 project repository.
-The goal of the project is to develop a pipeline for automated analysis of alignment in long-leg x-rays.
+It is a research project repository.
+The project aims to develop a pipeline for automated analysis of alignment in long-leg x-rays.
 There are two parts to this repository.
-First, a modified U- Net for segmenting the femur and tibia.
+First, a modified U-net for segmenting the femur and tibia.
 Second, morphological methods for landmark locating.

 # Quick start